Reaction Time Statistics: World Records, Averages, and What Your Score Actually Means

 A few things move your reaction time more than most people expect.
 In order of how much they actually matter:

 - Age is the biggest long-term factor.
-Reaction time peaks between 18 and 24, then declines steadily.
+PubMed research on reaction time confirms reaction time peaks between 18 and 24, then declines steadily.
 By your 30s the decline has started, even if you cannot feel it yet.

-- Sleep deprivation adds 20-40ms to your reaction time.
+- Sleep deprivation adds 30-50ms to your reaction time.
 If you tested after a bad night, your score is not your real score.
 Test again after a full night of sleep.

 - Your monitor refresh rate contributes directly to your score.
 A 144Hz display updates 7ms faster than a 60Hz one.
 That 7ms is baked into your test result every time you sit at a slower monitor.